amasegian/IRSA/week3/README.md

 Students were asked to spend some time searching for papers related to their semester-long project topic.
 Before the next class, they were expected to submit the NASA ADS link to one journal article and one review article, so I could review their choices and make suggestions for changes if needed.

+Students were also asked to install Miniconda before the next class, and to come to office hours if they experienced any issues.

 ## Notes

 - The activity went well!
 Most students had some familiarity with the scientific method, and were able to piece together the paper easily